millJosh/it3038c-scripts/project2/README.md

 ### Part 2: Displaying the data earlier as percentages
 1. We can use the same functions as before for the math we need to do for the percentages, we just need to name them and do some mutiplication and division.
-2. The other thing we need to do is change the way it is outputted to let is show as a percentage.
+2. The other thing we need to do is change the way it is outputted to let it show as a percentage.

 ### Part 3:
-1. We need to make a function for the file we want to create.
-2. In the function we want to put in all the fields we made before.
+1. We need to make a function for the file we want to create, in this function we want to put in all the fields we made before.
-3. Through the fs method we can make sure the information is going to our txt file.
+2. Through the fs method we can make sure all that information is going to our txt file.
-4. We also want to make sure that if a error occurs then it prints that but if it succeds it prints something else
+3. We also want to make sure that if a error occurs then it prints out a message for it but if it succeeds it prints "Memory data saved to MemoryData.txt".
-5. By using interval and setInterval we can make the file update itself contiounsly, and after 3 times of doing so it stops itself.
+4. By using interval and setInterval we can make the file update itself continuously, and after 3 times of doing so it stops itself.

 ## Instructions:
-First if you didn't you need to install node to run this lab (You should have already done this since it was needed for a previous lab, if you have it skip the installing steps) if you don't have node installed, I have some instructions to help you download it on linux (preferred) or powershell.
+First if you didn't, you need to install node to run this lab (You should have already done this since it was needed for a previous lab, if you have it skip the installing steps) if you don't have node installed, I have some instructions to help you download it on linux (preferred) or powershell.

 ### Installing Node on Windows
 Download the installer from https://nodejs.org/en/download/